SMcHodgkins/web-dev-hw/assignment-06/readme.md

 ***
 1. The most common form I come across while browsing are contact forms on portfolios.
 These allow anyone interested in an artist's work to contact them.
 This could help filter potential clients from fans asking questions.

+2. Inputs
-2. - Text Input - Passwords
+  - Text Input - Passwords
     - Probably used when inputting passwords.
 Signing into things.
   - Selection Input - Radio Buttons
     - Used in feedback questionnaires.
 Strongly agree-Strongly disagree.